-- 26.5.
+20.5.
 KE submitted that donations are not related directly to regulated activities of KE.
-These are typically voluntary and discretionary and are not a mandatory part of KE's business operations, therefore, these should be funded from the Company's own expenses and not from consumers. - 26.6.
-The Authority recognizes that these are voluntary and discretionary payments, not mandatory component of KE's business operations.
-Therefore, no such cost should be passed on to the consumers.
+These are typically voluntary and discretionary and are not a mandatory part of KE's business operations, therefore, these should be funded from the Company's own expenses and not from consumers.

+The Authority understands that these are voluntary/ discretionary payments and not mandatory part of KE's business operations, therefore, no such cost should be passed on to the consumers.
 Accordingly, while working out the O&M cost of KE for the FY 2023-24, the amount of donations have not been included as part of O&M costs.